+गुनामा Policy Name: Fraud, Waste, and Abuse

+Department: Compliance Policy Number: CO1

+Version: 15 Creation Date: 5/1/2013

-Image: Department: ComplianceCorporate policy & proceedureDepartment: CompliancePolicy Number: CO1Version: 13Creation Date: 5/1/2013Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20, 1/14/20Review Date: 1/12/16, 6/12/20
+Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

+1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

+11/4/20, 1/5/22, 4/19/22

-- To ensure its internal and external personnel are in good standing with licensing boards (if applicable) and are not excluded from participating in Federal and State healthcare programs.
-Should personnel be identified as sanctioned, the Oregon Department of Human Services (DHS) and the U.S. Department of Health and Human Services Office of Inspector General (OIG) will be promptly notified and the relationship with the Organization will cease.
-Screening is done through the credentialing and recredentialing process for network providers (CR3 - Screening of Providers), along with monthly monitoring of the following databases: - a.
-Health and Human Services Office of Inspector General's (HHS-OIG) List of Excluded Individuals (LEIE). - b.
-Excluded Parties List System (EPLS), also known as System for Award Management (SAM). - c.
-State licensing boards (for licensed internal personnel). - f.
-UHA's contractual arrangements call for its external personnel to prohibit employment relationships with any individuals sanctioned and excluded from participation in Federal and State healthcare programs. - i.
-UHA must immediately report to the OIG any providers identified during the credentialing process, who are included on the LEIE or on the EPLS.
+- f.
+UHA's contractual arrangements call for its external personnel to prohibit employment relationships with any individuals sanctioned and excluded from participation in Federal and State healthcare programs. - UHA must immediately report to the OIG any providers identified during the credentialing process, who are included on the LEIE or on the EPLS.
 Reporting requirements can be met by providing such information to OHA's Provider Services via Administrative Notice. - ii.
 Participating providers and credentialing staff are educated on this requirement through the distribution of this policy. - g.
 No relationship shall be established or maintained with an individual or entity that has been debarred, suspended, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order No. 12549. - h.
 The Organization intends to establish effective lines of communication for its internal personnel, external personnel, and its members to report compliance and FWA matters.
-This is done by having an open-door policy within the organization, as well as operating a Compliance Hotline (CO15 - Hotline) which allows for anonymous reporting.
-UHA's Compliance Hotline can be accessed by:
+This is done by having an open-door policy within the organization, as well as operating a Compliance Hotline (CO15 Hotline) which allows for anonymous reporting.
+UHA's Compliance Hotline can be accessed by: - i.
+Phone: (844) 348-4702 - ii.
+Online: www.umpquahealth.ethicspoint.com